Enabling Economic Empowerment

 2nd Tier Reporting Methodology

 Cisco 2nd Tier Reporting is based on the Indirect Allocation Method.
 It is not necessary to provide diversity spend reporting specific your business with Cisco, but as a prorated amount based on the % of Cisco revenue and your total diversity spend.
-The Cisco CVM Portal will make the calculations for you.
+The Cisco Vendor Management Portal will make the calculations for you.
 Below is an example of the calculation.

 Prime Suppliers - A Prime is a 1st Tier supplier that provides the products/services and invoices to Cisco for goods and services rendered directly by that supplier.